AO-devgroup/Attorney-Online-Remake-Documentation/README.md

-# AttorneyOnlineRemake
+# Attorney Online Remake docs
-A remake for the cult hit classic game of the 21st century
+A remake for the cult hit classic game of the 21st century.
+Docs only.
+Final Destination.